University Information Technology Services

 Information Classification Explained

 Only Public and University-internal data is suitable to be stored in a Webserve service account file system or database.
-Restricted and Critical data cannot be stored in a Webserve service account file system and database.
-For definitions of Public, University-internal, Restricted, and Critical data see the Institutional Data Acceptable Use Agreement (https://ams.iu.edu/UserAgreements/Agreement.aspx) and the Knowledge Base article "What is sensitive data, and how is it protected by law?" (http://kb.iu.edu/data/augs.html).
+Restricted and Critical data cannot be stored in a Webserve service account file system or database.
+For definitions of Public, University-internal, Restricted, and Critical data see Classifications of Institutional Data (http://datamgmt.iu.edu/classifications.shtml).
+In addition, federally and state protected data, human subjects research data, and passwords cannot be stored in a Webserve service account file system or database.
+For more information about data classifications see "What is sensitive data, and how is it protected by law?" (http://kb.iu.edu/data/augs.html).

 The following points detail your responsibilities as you access, use, or handle information or information technology (IT) at IU.